 Retailers create these sustained and relevant relationships by focusing on the needs and behaviors of their customers and prospects.
 While this may sound obvious at first, typically marketing tends to focus on the product or service benefits, and a promotional element is added to the mix to provide some incentive to buy or use your product or service.
 When marketing focus changes from a product perspective to a customer-centric perspective, the power of SoMoLo (Social, Mobile, Local) potential can be unleashed.

-Neal Schaffer’s article, Changing Social Business Landscape in 2012, highlights emerging trends.
+Neal Schaffer’s article, highlights emerging trends.
 Retailers can seize an advantage in this changing social business landscape by thinking more holistically about the customer experience.
 Increasingly consumers are moving seamlessly from one channel to the next, often engaged on multiple screens and platforms at the same time.

 Being aware of these changing consumer behaviors is vital, as retailers have to think like their customers, offering relevant content when and where it is needed in the customer journey.
 Today a marketer can’t afford to limit their thinking to just purchasing products or services; how customers feel about using the product is very important.